-Throughout his undergraduate and law school career, Mr. O’Brien worked for and managed a research project at the University of Michigan Law School.
-During his six years with The Probate Project, he led a team of undergraduate and law school researchers to determine the effects of each states’ legal regimes, tax rules, and economic conditions on testamentary choices.
-During his three years of law school, Mr. O’Brien commuted on the weekends to Ann Arbor to help create and finish one of the country’s largest collection of testamentary rules and documents.
-During his senior year at the University of Michigan, Mr. O’Brien interned for Speaker Jase Bolger in the Office of the Speaker of the Michigan House of Representatives in 2014 where he was one of the first interns to work on and speak on the House floor during session.
+Throughout his undergraduate and law school career, Mr. O’Brien worked for and managed a research project at the University of Michigan Law School called The Probate Project.
+During his six years there, he led a team of undergraduate and law school researchers to determine the effects of each states’ legal regimes, tax rules, and economic conditions on testamentary choices.
+During his three years of law school, Mr. O’Brien commuted on the weekends to Ann Arbor to help create and finish one of the country’s largest collections of testamentary rules and documents.
+In 2014 during his senior year at the University of Michigan, Mr. O’Brien interned for Speaker Jase Bolger in the Office of the Speaker of the Michigan House of Representatives where he was one of the first interns to work on and speak on the House floor during session.
 He graduated from Detroit Catholic Central in 2010.

 Awards & Recognition

 2014 Bob Waldron Scholarship Award Winner at the University of Michigan